 Millions of bacteria are present in the human body.
 They live on the skin, in the oral cavity, in the gut and in other sites of the body.
 This is known as the normal flora of our body.
 Humans and bacteria live in a symbiotic relationship with one another.

 Our body has a number of protective mechanisms to protect us from the harmful effects of bacteria.
 Bacterial infections result when there is a breach in any of the protective mechanisms causing a disturbance in the normal flora of our body.

 A breach in the skin can cause the introduction of bacteria into the bloodstream that can cause disease.
-Long term use of antibiotic may disturb the normal flora causing the death of some bacteria while others may become more potent.
+Long term use of antibiotics may disturb the normal flora causing the death of some bacteria while others may become more potent.
 A weak immune system will allow foreign bacteria to pass unnoticed that can cause disease.

 The most important infectious disease caused by bacteria is tuberculosis, meningitis, syphilis, endocarditis.
 A brief detail of these diseases is discussed below.

 It is a systemic infectious disease caused by Mycobacterium tuberculosis bacteria.
 This organism causes more deaths worldwide as compared to any other microorganism.
 Almost one-third of the population of the world is infected with this organism.